rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 `pDD` and `z`, then there is no problem with the mismatches between the set of drop obligations, and neither lint should report anything.

+The reasoning is as follows: under dynamic drop semantics, the drop would have run at the end of the scope.
+But there are no side-effects between the merge-point being analyzed and the end of the scope;
+therefore there is no harm in running the `drop` method, no matter what the side-effects of the `drop` are, instead at the end of the incoming branch to that merge point.

 ### Type parameters, revisited

 We noted in the "How static drop semantics works" section that